Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander.md

 ## Intro

 This example is using such approach with the [Pixelblaze Output Expander (PBOE)](https://shop.electromage.com/products/pixelblaze-output-expander-serial-to-8x-ws2812-apa102-driver).
 This product was initially intended to connect more LED strips to the [Pixelblaze V3 Standard - WiFi LED Controller](https://shop.electromage.com/products/pixelblaze-v3-standard-wifi-led-controller) and [Pixelblaze V3 Pico - Tiny WiFi LED Controller](https://shop.electromage.com/products/pixelblaze-v3-pico-tiny-wifi-led-controller).
-But because the expander is controlled through a serial connection, we can also control it from a Raspberry Pi.
+But because the expander is controlled through a serial connection, we can also use it with a Raspberry Pi.

-The LED strips that are used, contain LEDs of the WS2812B type, which means they have SMD 5050-LEDs with an integrated IC-driver, so they can be addressed separately.
+The LED strips contain LEDs of the WS2812B type, which means they have SMD 5050-LEDs with an integrated IC-driver, so they can be addressed separately.
 A few examples:

 * [LED strip on Amazon](https://www.amazon.nl/dp/B08Y8QXTCL)
 * [LED matrix on Amazon](https://www.amazon.nl/dp/B0B81R484Z)
 * [Many variants on ebay](https://www.ebay.de/b/WS2812B-LEDs/bn_7005777392)

-{{% notice warning %}}
-Before proceeding with this example, make sure that you have a Raspberry Pi prepared to execute Java code with JBang as [explained here](https://pi4j.com/examples/jbang/).
-{{% /notice %}}

 ## Wiring